-The first test the urologist may perform is an intravenous pyelogram (IVP), followed by a cystoscopy.
+The first test the urologist may perform is a cystoscopy.
 During a cystoscopy, the urologist will pass a cystoscope (a fiber-optic lighted tube) through the urethra in order to view the bladder.
 A urine sample for cytology will be obtained and a brush biopsy will be performed, a combination approach that increases the probability of an accurate diagnosis.

 If the doctor sees anything unusual during the cystoscopy, like a tumor, a tiny tissue sample is taken through the tube and examined in the laboratory.
 The doctor should also perform a bimanual examination to determine if there is a mass that can be felt and whether the bladder is mobile or fixed.
 Should a tumor be malignant, the treatment will depend on how far, if at all, the cancer has spread.